The Basics of Your HVAC Unit

 How a Heating Cooling Unit Heats and Cools Your Home

-How a Heating Cooling Unit Heats and Cools Your Home A heating cooling unit heats and cools your home.
-It is powered by propane, natural gas, or electricity and could
+How a Heating Cooling Unit Heats and Cools Your Home Heating cooling units cool and heat your home.
+It can be powered by electricity, natural gas or propane and is